baxmittens/DistributedSparseGrids.jl/README.md

 ```
 ### In-place operations

 There are many mathematical operations executed which allocate memory while evaluting the hierarchical interpolator.
-Many of these allocations can be avoided by additionally implementing ```inplace-ops``` interface for data type ```T```.
+Many of these allocations can be avoided by additionally implementing the ```inplace operations``` interface for data type ```T```.

 ```julia
 import LinearAlgebra